cocotb/cocotb/docs/source/extensions.rst

 Naming conventions
 ==================

-Cocotb extensions are normal Python modules which follow these naming conventions.
+cocotb extensions are normal Python modules which follow these naming conventions.

 Assuming an extension named ``EXTNAME`` (all lower-case),